ansible/ansible/rst/faq.rst

 If you have 10,000 systems, running a single ansible playbook against all of them probably isn't always appropriate, but most users shouldn't have any problems.
 If you want to kick off an async task/module, it's probably fine.
+We also support a local connection mode (--connection=local) that will enable pull based usage for those that want that.
+Look for future features in this area.

 If you'd like to discuss scaling, please hop on the mailing list.

 Are transports other than SSH supported?
 ++++++++++++++++++++++++++++++++++++++++

-Currently SSH is the only transport, though the interface is pluggable so a small patch could bring transport over message bus or XMPP as an option.
+Currently SSH is the only remote transport, though the interface is pluggable so a small patch could bring transport over message bus or XMPP as an option.
 Stop by the mailing list if you have ideas.
+The connection-specific parts of Ansible are all abstracted away from the core implementation so it is very easy to extend.

 What are some ideal uses for Ansible?
 +++++++++++++++++++++++++++++++++++++